 Sitelink extension: adds links to other pages, not just the main one linked to in the ad.
 Because maybe the searcher would be more interested in a different page.

 How do you know if, when they get to your website by clicking an ad, visitors go on to do what you want them to do?
 For example, do you want them to fill out a form?
 Visit a specific page?
 Click a link to visit an external website?
 You set up goals.
-The EPT tracks three goals: online form submissions; purchases made in their online shop; and phone calls from ads.
-That way, we know which campaigns and which ads and keywords, send us the most active people.
+The EPT tracks many goals including: online form submissions; purchases made in their online shop; and phone calls from ads.
+That way, we know which campaigns and which ads and keywords, send us the most active visitors.

 Tweak, test, analyse